The Linslade War Memorial originally stood at the junction of Wing Road and Leighton Road.

 Photo © Kevin Quick, used by permission

-As traffic increased and lorries got bigger, they found the junction hard to negotiate and by 1948 the war memorial had been moved to its current location in the park on Mentmore Road.
+As traffic increased and lorries got bigger, they found the junction hard to negotiate and by 1955 (see footnote) the war memorial had been moved to its current location in the park on Mentmore Road.

 That park – the Mentmore Road Memorial Park – was created from land owned by the town council of the time, who had purchased some of the land from the Dormer charity in 1936, and the remainder from the Wilkes charity in 1943.

-Here is an aerial view looking south-west, taken in 1948, where you can just make out the war memorial in its new position; the houses in the bottom right-hand corner are on Mentmore Road, the end of the row that starts just after The Wharf:
+Here is an aerial view looking south-west, dated 1948, where you can just make out the war memorial in its new position; the houses in the bottom right-hand corner are on Mentmore Road, the end of the row that starts just after The Wharf:

-And here is a similar view taken in 1950, when the first paths had been laid; again, the houses are the row that starts just after The Wharf:
+And here is a similar view dated 1950, when the first paths had been laid; again, the houses are the row that starts just after The Wharf: